juxor/afaq/markdown/secF8.md

 abundance of fertile virgin land in a vast territory enabled individualism to come to full flower in many areas."_ [**Conceived in Liberty**, vol. 2, p.
 186] Yet he did not ponder the transformation in social relationships which would result when that land was gone.
-In fact, he was blas about it. _"If latecomers are worse off,"_ he opined, _"well then that is their proper assumption of risk in this free and uncertain world.
+In fact, he was blase about it. _"If latecomers are worse off,"_ he opined, _"well then that is their proper assumption of risk in this free and uncertain world.
 There is no longer a vast frontier in the United States, and there is no point crying over the fact."_